aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potm-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to XLAM via C++ or Online App" h2="POTM  to XLAM File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The POTM file format is a presentation template file used by Microsoft PowerPoint.
+It is used to store the design elements of a presentation, such as the background, fonts, colors, and other formatting.
+However, the XLAM file format is an Excel Add-in file used by Microsoft Excel.
+It is used to store macros and other custom functions that can be used in Excel.
+Therefore, it is necessary to convert POTM to XLAM in order to use the design elements of a presentation in Excel.

+<h2>How Aspose.Total Helps for POTM to XLAM Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that provides developers with the ability to create, manipulate, and convert various file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert POTM to XLAM.

+Using Aspose.Slides for C++, developers can export POTM to HTML.
+This API provides a wide range of features, such as the ability to read and write POTM files, convert POTM to other formats, and export presentations to HTML.

+Once the POTM file has been converted to HTML, Aspose.Cells for C++ can be used to convert HTML to XLAM.
+This API provides a wide range of features, such as the ability to read and write XLAM files, convert XLAM to other formats, and export spreadsheets to HTML.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POTM file to XLAM within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLAM.
+In summary, Aspose.Total for C++ provides developers with the ability to convert POTM to XLAM within C++ applications in two simple steps.
+Firstly, by using Aspose.Slides for C++, developers can export POTM to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, developers can convert HTML to XLAM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}